 The same goes for an operator who’s not responding (because they’re working so hard!).
 A chatbot can inform the visitor that the live chat agent is busy at the given moment, and offer them the option of waiting or leaving their contact information.

 Customers value their time and they hate to wait – their patience wears out at 10 minutes.
 So, instead of annoying them, give them a choice to either wait or be contacted later.

 6. Allow to order a phone call

 Some customers still prefer using phones over other forms of communication.
-A chatbot can ask your visitor if they’re interested in your product or services, and then allow them to order a phone call by leaving their phone number.
-It’s a great feature if your company depends mostly on providing sales and customer service through that channel.
+A chatbot can ask your visitor if they’re interested in your product or services, and then allow them to leave their phone number and order a phone call.
+It’s a great feature if your company relies mostly on providing sales and customer service through that channel.